mypaint/mypaint-brushes/README.md

 Brushes used by MyPaint and other software using libmypaint.

 This data package is versionned.
-This are the brushes to be used by libmypaint 2.x, current development version which has no releases to the day of writing.
+This are the brushes to be used by libmypaint 2.x, current development version which as of writing, has no releases.

-If you want brushes for the libmypaint 1.x releases, do not install mypaint-brushes from master, but from "v1.3.x" branch (or last release tagged with a "v1.x" version).
+If you want brushes compatible with libmypaint < 1.5, do not install mypaint-brushes from master, but from "v1.3.x" branch (or last release tagged with a "v1.x" version).

+libmypaint >= 1.5 supports the larger number of input points that are used in some mappings in the 2.x brushes, which would cause older versions of libmypaint to crash if loading the brush data unchecked.
+It also added an alternative API with full support for the new features in 2.x brushes.

 Building
 ---------